kubernetes-sigs/lws/keps/552-worker-resizing/README.md

 and make progress.
 -->

-- This KEP doesn't propose a way to target `spec.leaderWorkerTemplate.size` with an autoscaling mecanism.
+- This KEP doesn't propose a way to target `spec.leaderWorkerTemplate.size` with an autoscaling mechanism.
 - InPlace update policy is not part of this KEP since it adds more complexities like dynamically changing the topology envs at runtime.
 We may visit this in the future if highly required by the community.

 ## Proposal